 • when the sharing of patient data without consent has been authorised by the Health Research Authority’s Confidentiality Advisory Group (HRA CAG) under s.251 of the NHS Act 2006.

 Patient identifiable information is only shared on a need to know basis, where there is a direct purpose to do so, limited to what is necessary for that purpose.
 Patient information may be shared, for the purposes of providing direct patient care, with other NHS provider organisations such as NHS Acute Trusts (hospitals), NHS Community Health, other NHS General Practitioners (GPs), NHS Ambulance services in order to maintain patient safety; this data will always be identifiable.
-For the purposes of Commissioning and managing healthcare, patient information may also be shared with other types of NHS organisations such as the local Clinical Commissioning Group (CCG), and NHS England.
+For the purposes of Commissioning and managing healthcare, patient information may also be shared with other types of NHS organisations such as the Integrated Care Board (ICB), and NHS England.
 In such cases, the shared data is made anonymous or pseudonymised, wherever possible, by removing all patient identifiable details, unless the law requires the patient’s identity to be included.

 For the benefit of the patient, the Practice may also share information with non-NHS organisations which are also providing healthcare.
 These non-NHS organisations may include, but are not restricted to, social services, education services, local authorities, the police, voluntary sector providers, and private sector providers.